The last remaining community to speak the Tomárâho language will use this Dictionary to teach their children to read and write. Read more

 You will receive a thank you letter from the authors and photographs of the Tomárâho in their home in the Paraguayan Chaco, accompanied by a Special Mention award for your support of the Tomárâho community.Estimated delivery:

 You will receive a thank you letter from the authors, accompanied by a Special Mention award for your support of the Tomárâho community.
-We will ship a disk with high resolution pictures of the Tomárâho in their home in the Paraguayan Chaco and two traditional drawings made by Tomárâho shamans.Estimated delivery:Add $4 USD to ship outside the US
+We will ship a disk with high resolution pictures of the Tomárâho in their home in the Paraguayan Chaco and two traditional drawings made by Tomárâho shamans.Estimated delivery:Ships anywhere in the world

 9 backers Limited (31 left of 40)

 You will receive a thank you letter and Special Mention certificate as supporter of the Tomárâho community.
-We will ship a signed copy of the Tomárâho Cultural Dictionary, a disk with high resolution pictures of the Tomárâho in their home in the Paraguayan Chaco and four traditional drawings made by Tomárâho shamans.Estimated delivery:Add $8 USD to ship outside the US
+We will ship a signed copy of the Tomárâho Cultural Dictionary, a disk with high resolution pictures of the Tomárâho in their home in the Paraguayan Chaco and four traditional drawings made by Tomárâho shamans.Estimated delivery:Ships anywhere in the world

 - (30 days)